Spark New Zealand Mobile: 4G LTE Network

-In 2017, Spark started a rollout for LTE Advanced also known as 4.5G delivering speeds up to 1Gbps.
+In 2017, Spark started a rollout for LTE Advanced also known as 4.5G delivering speeds up to 1 Gbps.
 This feature is compatible with most higher-end smartphones and cellular tablets.

 5G Network

 Spark launched its 5G Wireless Broadband service on September 26, 2019 in Alexandra, Westport, Twizel, Tekapo, Hokitika and Clyde.

 Spark launched its 5G Mobile service in July 2020.
 Spark 5G is N78 in the 3500 MHz range and is compatible with selected devices such as the Apple iPhone 12 series or Samsung Galaxy 5G series.
 As of November 2021; Spark 5G is still free for all customers.

 In August 2021, Spark announced they will invest an additional $35 million to accelerate its 5G rollout - and aims to expand 5G coverage to 50% of the population by the end of 2022, and 90% of the population by the end of 2023.
 The accelerated rollout will introduce 5G to an additional 15 locations across New Zealand by the end of 22; including expanding and upgrading existing 5G cellular sites.
 The 5G upgrade plan will allow Spark to meet the growing demand for data, which grows by approximately 40% per year.
 5G will also be utilised by Skinny (Spark's Virtual Operator) for Wireless Broadband; including subsidised Skinny Jump for low-income households; to deliver more capacity to more customers.
 As the 5G network is expanded and upgraded; 4G will also receive upgrades with an additional range of RCG towers to be deployed.
 As well as utilising the current N78 5G standard for urban areas; Spark plans to enable access to the 600MHZ band to allow further coverage.
 Spark's 5G rollout is dependant if the Radio Spectrum Management authorises their required frequencies.

 Spark's 5G compatibility is limited to approved devices only; which also require VoLTE.
 Imported/incompatible devices are unlikely to connect to Spark 5G.
 Spark 5G Devices.
 This is not seen with Vodafone; where 5G automatically provisions on almost any 5G-enabled device; whereas Spark only provisions on their selected devices.